Crook County School District

 Crook County School District (CCSD) is a school district headquartered in Prineville, Oregon.

 Its boundary includes all of Crook County, as well as sections of Deschutes County.

+Crook County School District has 3,352 students in grades PK, K-12 with a student-teacher ratio of 17 to 1.
+According to state test scores, 36% of students are at least proficient in math and 49% in reading.

 History

 The Brothers School District consolidated into the Crook County district effective 2006.

 Melissa Skinner became the superintendent in 2024.